 Stick tip/i-tip/micro ring are one of the most versatile methods, as they are suitable for the majority of hair types.
 They are suitable to both fine and thick hair types, and have a very high success rate in terms of security and slippage.

 Again when fitted correctly, stick tip/i-tip/micro ring hair extensions are generally very discrete.
 The great benefit of this type of hair extension is that you can custom colour match not only the hair, but the ring as well to ensure it blends perfectly.
-This is practically useful for those blondes out there that have slightly darker roots.
+This is especially useful for those blondes out there that have slightly darker roots.
 This method allows your fitter to use blonde hair to match your overall colour, and a dark ring to match your roots ensuring the hair extensions are as discrete and natural as possible.
+In order to make matching the micro ring as easy as possible, you can purchase an add on for your colour ring with each colour available to match with.